DarrellTate/uaeds/README.md

 ```
 and run `bundle exec rspec spec < test_creds.in`, though you might get some `stty: standard input: Inappropriate ioctl for device` messages.

+The tests themselves are currently ugly - not a whole lot of experience with rspec yet.

 ## Installation